The category of $\pi$-finite spaces: Descent and cartesian closure

-Hence, the result will be proved if the map $c:X \to \underline X$ is (weakly) right orthogonal to all horn inclusions.
-By definition of a hypersurjective, the map $c$ is right orthogonal to all maps $\partial \Delta^n\to \Delta^n$.
-Since the maps $\partial \Delta^n\to \Delta^n$ generate all monomorphisms of simplicial sets by iterated pushouts in $\cS\splx$, the map $c$ is also right orthogonal to all these maps.
-This includes all horn inclusions. \end{proof}
+The name Kan groupoid is chosen to echo that of Segal groupoid (see below).
+In the same way that Segal groupoids can be defined in any category with fiber products, Kan groupoids can be defined in any category with fiber products and a notion of surjection (e.g. a pretopos).
+Intuitively, the former provide a notion of ``1-groupoidal equivalence relation'' whereas the later provide a notion of an ``\oo groupoidal equivalence relation''.

-\begin{rem} Following \cite[Section 4]{MazelGee:model}, it is convenient to introduce a second weak factorization system on $\cS\splx$, generated by the horn inclusions.
+\begin{remark} Following \cite[Definition 4.1]{MazelGee:model}, it is convenient to introduce a second weak factorization system on $\cS\splx$, generated by the horn inclusions.
 The maps in the right class are called {\it Kan fibrations}.
 A simplicial space $X $ is a Kan groupoid if and only if $X \to 1$ is a Kan fibration.
-Hence, if $X \to Y $ is a Kan fibration and $Y $ is a Kan groupoid, then so is $X $.
-The proof of \cref{lem:hyper-Kan} follows from the fact that any hypersurjective maps is a Kan fibration. \end{rem}
+Hence, if $X \to Y $ is a Kan fibration and $Y $ is a Kan groupoid, then so is $X $. \end{remark}

+\begin{lemma}[Kan resolution] Let $X$ be a space and $\emptyset \to X \to \underline X$ be a hyperprojective--hypersurjective factorization of $\emptyset \to X$.
+Then the simplicial space $X $ is a simplicial set which is a Kan complex. \end{lemma} \begin{proof} The object $X $ is a simplicial set by construction of the Reedy factorization system.
+We need to prove that it is a Kan groupoid.
+Any hypersurjective map is a Kan fibration and by \cref{rem:Kan-fib} it is enough to show that any constant simplicial space $\underline X$ is a Kan groupoid.
+Let $|Y |$ be the colimit of some simplicial space $Y $.
+By adjunction, we have $\Map {Y } {\underline X} = \Map {|Y |} X$.
+Applying this to $Y =\Lambda^n$ and $Y =\Delta^n$ and using that $|\Lambda^n|\to |\Delta^n|$ is an equivalence in $\cS$, we get that $\underline X$ has the lifting condition with respect to all horn inclusions. \end{proof}